 Hailing from the breathtaking yet treacherous Tatra Mountains, this beautifully patterned smoked cheese has been crafted by sheep farming, ballad singing, hard yakka highlanders (or “Górale”) since time immemorial.
 It can be eaten fresh, baked or grilled and is popularly paired with cranberry sauce.
 Traditionally, Oscypek is made from salted sheeps milk by a ‘Baca’: a man who has been specially trained in the art by expert elder cheesemakers who would often be his father or grandfather.
 As it’s such a unique and beloved product, this golden baton has been protected by the government.
 This means that it must conform to specific regulations regarding the ingredients, the method and the location of production in order to be granted use of the coveted name ‘Oscypek’.
 As with Champagne, this is the only region in the world where you are allowed to produce this delicious cheese and we are lucky enough in Krakow to have a river of it flowing down to us from the mountains.

 So, how is it made?
 To get that official stamp of approval from the Oscypek gods, the final result must feature at least 60% sheep’s milk (with the remainder from cow’s milk), measure from 17 to 23cm in length, weigh 600 - 800g and be produced between late April and early October.
 This is when the mountain grasses are at their most lush and the shepherds bring their sheep to feed on them.

-After milking the fat and happy sheep in during the spring and summer, the unpasteurized, salted milk is transformed into cottage cheese, washed with boiling water and drained with the use of cheesecloth.
+After being milked from a herd of fat and happy sheep over spring and summer, the unpasteurized, salted milk is transformed into cottage cheese, washed with boiling water and drained with the use of cheesecloth.
 Next, our oscypek-in-the-making is squished into the carved wooden moulds which will give them their final spindle-like shape and traditional geometric patterns.
 For the next few nights, whilst still held tight in its mould, the cheese is soaked in a barrel filled with brine.
 The final step in this process is for the oscypek to get cured with 14 days in a spa retreat for cheeses - the hot smokehouse.